docsteveharris/paper-spotepi/readme.md

 	figures:

-		- figure 1 (strobe plus pathways)
-			- a strobe
-			- b recommended
-			- c decision
-		- figure 2 (time2icu) @next
-			borrow from spot early code

-		- supplementary
-			- incidence and case finding
-			- daily hazard
-			- severity of illness and outcome
-			- critical care occupancy
-			- schoenfeld_residuals_icnarc_score.jpg

-		- maybe
-			- time 2 icu figure

 	tables:

-		- table 1 (baseline characteristics)
-			- modifications
-						- with age categories
-						- peri-arrest status
-						- assessment timing

-		- table 2 (occupancy effects)
-		- convert to tables 3a and 3b
-			- table 3 (determinants of decision to admit)
-			- table 4 (determinants of prompt admission)
 		- add early admission and decision to admit into the survival model? @today
 		- table 4
 			add as additional column to table 3?

 		- supplementary
-			- incidence table
-				- caption
-					The bottom line shows the monthly incidence of patients categorised by NEWS Risk Class referred to, and assessed on the ward by critical care.
-Above this, incidence rate ratios (IRR) with 95%CI	are reported for hospital, and timing factors.

 		- maybe
 			- table 1 repeat but comparison of accept vs refused vs limits